Slash fiction: Slash vidding

 Vidding has existed in media fandom since the 1980s, and slash vidding is still a popular movement within vidding.
 Slash vidders take clips of characters (generally ones not written as gay, or in a relationship together), and through juxtaposition, song choice, and other techniques, portray a slash relationship on screen.
 Vidding used to be very guarded within the slash community, among other reasons, because the songs used in videos are copyrighted.
 When vidders started putting their videos online, their sites were routinely password protected, etc.

 Today, there are thousands of vids, and vid-like projects, available on YouTube and other video sites.
 Many of these vids are made by slash (and gen) fans, but enormous numbers of them are made by people who have never heard of media fandom.
 The previous secrecy of vidding fans has come to seem unnecessary, but there is still a community ethos of not freely giving out a vidder's URL.

 Slash roleplay

-Sometimes referred to as yaoi (male/male) or yuri (female/female), roleplay involving same-sex characters in relationships can be either with canon or original character creations.
-There are slash roleplaying based on Dungeons and Dragons, Supernatural, Naruto, World of Warcraft and Dragon Age, among others.
+Sometimes referred to as yaoi (male/male) or yuri (female/female), roleplay involving same-sex characters in relationships can be either with canonical or original character creations.
+There are slash roleplaying based on Dungeons & Dragons, Supernatural, Naruto, World of Warcraft and Dragon Age, among others.

 There are many mediums used to approach the act of internet roleplaying including message boards, AIM, IRC and specially created chatrooms on servers.
 Some roleplay is very strict and requires players to be able to type a paragraph or two per each turn, some use strict guidelines involving roleplay dice and some are combinations of all of the above.

-Not every roleplay community accepts slash, however, and some people specifically disallow the use of it in their community as not being canon or simply the operators do not care for slash.
+Not every roleplay community accepts slash, however, and some people specifically disallow the use of it in their community as not being canonical or simply the operators do not care for slash.